ArthurClemens/jquery-page-scroll-plugin/readme.md

 ## Features

-Set the scrolling speed or total duration, or set the speed with a maximum duration.
+**Setting the scroll speed OR the total duration.** Or set the speed with a maximum duration.
 Personally I find a constant speed a better experience for short scrolls, but scrolling a long page would take too long.
 With a max duration set, scrolling is always constant up to a given length.

-Callback functions beforeScroll and afterScroll.
-Both functions get the scroll options object passed that can be changed "on the fly".
+**Callback functions beforeScroll and afterScroll.** Both functions get the scroll options object passed that can be changed "on the fly".
 The beforeScroll function also acts as a delegate: pass 'false' to stop scrolling.

-Both callback functions can be called after an optional delay.
-For instance to scroll to tab pane buttons, wait a little, and switch tab.
+Both callback functions can be **called after an optional delay.** For instance to scroll up to tab pane buttons, wait a little, and switch to a different tab.

-Expected features: target, offset, easing.
+Of course the plugin supports expected features: target, offset, easing.

 ## Usage

-Quick and easy:
+Quick and easy - add page scrolling to all links on the page:

         $("a").pageScroll();